This post is also available in: Español (Spanish)

 Insurance companies, both the other drivers and yours, may be unwilling to pay out on claims where there is coverage, and your damages made need to be covered by a means other than insurance if the driver did not have coverage in place at the time of the accident.

 Chances are everyone has heard of the challenges when in battle with insurance providers to get full compensation.
-You can remove a mountain of stress and confusion, plus increase your shot at fair compensation simply by working with an attorney when making your claim, as unlike insurance companies, your best interests are that attorneys primary focus.
+You can remove a mountain of stress and confusion, plus increase your shot at fair compensation simply by working with an attorney when making your claim, as unlike insurance companies, your best interests are that attorney’s primary focus.
 Our attorneys will ensure that you get the maximum compensation you are entitled to.

 First – Call 911 if there is an urgency like an injury.
-If there is no urgency, still call the police and report the incident, wait for them to attend the site as you want them to investigate this and make sure a file is created on your behalf.
+If there is no urgency, still call the police and report the incident, wait for them to attend the site as you want them to investigate this, and make sure a file is created on your behalf.
 Get the file number for your report from them as well.
 If the police refuse to make a file, make sure to take down the details of the police officer you speak with, including their full name, badge number, and telephone number – so that your lawyer and insurer can follow up with them if necessary.

 Next, If you can, write down the license plate number of the vehicle responsible or get it from any bystanders that might have captured it for you, share this information with the police if you have it.

 If you aren’t able to get the license plate, make notes on everything you can about the assailant, write down the make, the model, the color/s, as well as anything you or bystanders witnessed about the driver if they were seen.
-Write down the date, the time, and the weather conditions as well as any damages you can see.
+Write down the date, the time, and the weather conditions as well as any damages.
 Share all of this with the police when they arrive to help them pursue this further.
 You will need this for your insurance provider also, so keep all of your original notes yourself and share a copy of them.

 Remember to take contact information, including their full name, phone numbers, and addresses, for any bystanders or witnesses that can support your claim by sharing information they have.